drapello/BecomeDeveloper/README.md

-# Development Environement
+# Development Environment

-The Develepment Environement is about the collection of tools and processes all the developers should do in order to work in a collaborative work place.
+The Develepment Environment is about the collection of tools and processes all the developers should do in order to work in a collaborative work place.

-As part of the development environement all the developers should have and/or know:
+As part of the development environment all the developers should have and/or know:

   - A basic knowledge on operating systems
   - A programing language
   - Version control system
-  - A package manager
-  - Environement control system
   - IDE (Integrated Development Environment)

 # Basic knowledge of operating systems